-Can a Medicare Provider or Supplier Hire an Excluded Individual or Enter in a Contract with an Excluded Entity?
+Can a Medicare Provider or Supplier Hire an Excluded Individual or Enter in a Contract with an Excluded Entity on the Medicare Exclusion List?

-I. How Did Your Exclusion Screening Obligations Arise?
+I. How Did Medicare Exclusion List Screening Obligations Arise?

 When reviewing mandatory exclusion screening obligations with health care providers and suppliers, we are regularly asked – How did this obligation arise?
 As described below, as a participating provider in the Medicare and / or Medicaid program, you have been prohibited from employing (or contracting with) any individual or entity that has been excluded from participation in Federal health benefit programs for more than 40 years.
 A brief overview of the evolution of your statutory and regulatory exclusion screening obligation is set out below: